gardhr/entropis/README.md

 ## Motivation

 Reliable password storage has become a problematic issue in recent years.
 Password managers have proven to be as prone as ever to security vulnerabilities, while at the same time only growing in complexity day by day.
-The goal of this project is to remedy that very situation: An open-source password manager based a few simple yet powerful building blocks and implemented in a variety of programming languages.
-Entropis uses a combination of finite-field mappings and a sponge construction to generate a secure hash from a passphrase and salt.
+The goal of this project is to remedy that very situation: to develop an open-source password manager based a few simple yet powerful building blocks and implemented in a variety of programming languages.
+Entropis combines finite-field mappings with a sponge construction to generate a secure hash from a passphrase and salt.
 It also provides an interface to encode and decode data as a base-64 string.

 ## API

-(WARNING: The API is not yet stable.
-In the meantime, expect breaking changes.)
+(WARNING: The API is not yet stable and thus subject to change without notice.)

 The current Javascript implementation supports the following operations: